datMaffin/homebridge-tesla-powerwall/README.md

 ```

 # FAQ
-### Plugin stopped working after Powerwall upgraded to version 1.20.0
+### Plugin stopped working after the Powerwall upgraded to version 20.49.0
-(Possible) **Solution**: Update this plugin and check in the `config.json` that
+Upgrade to the latest update of this plugin and make sure the `password` field
-the `port` option is either removed or set to `""`.

-### Why was the authentication with username and password removed?
-The authentication never worked.
-I did not find good documentation for
-authentication.
-In addition username and password are not necessary for reading
-the status from the Powerwall.
-The only feature that would require
-authentication (since Powerwall version 1.20.0) is the stopping and running
-(starting) of the Powerwall.

-If you use a Powerwall with software version less than 1.20.0 you can stop and
-start the Powerwall by toggling the switch that is indicating the Powerwall on/off
-state.
+is added (see documentation above).

+The `username` field should, at the moment, have a value equal to the default, i.e., it must be
+equal to "customer".

+### Plugin behaves not as it should and the Powerwall version is lower than 20.49.0
+Try to use the last 1.x.y version "1.1.0", i.e., `sudo npm install -g homebridge-tesla-powerwall@1.1.0`.

 # Feature request / Bug found?
 You are welcome to create an [Issue](https://github.com/datMaffin/homebridge-tesla-powerwall/issues/new).